By Tim Lambert

 During the 18th century Cork was a busy port.
 A Custom House was built in 1724.
 In the 18th century Cork exported large amounts of butter to Britain, the rest of Europe and North America.
 Large quantities of beef were also exported.
 A Corn Market was built in 1740.
 The Butter Market was built in 1750.

 During the early 19th century the population of Cork exploded.
-By the middle of the 19th century Cork had a population of about 80,000.
+By the middle of the 19th century, Cork had a population of about 80,000.
 Some of the increase was due to immigration from the countryside as people fled from poverty.
 There was a great deal of poverty and overcrowding in Cork during this century.
-However in the later 19th century the population of Cork declined slightly.
+However, in the late 19th century, the population of Cork declined slightly.
 (At that time the population of the whole of Ireland fell substantially).

-From the time of the potato famine (1485-1849) onwards Cork was the main port for emigrants from Ireland to the USA and other countries.
+From the time of the potato famine (1845-1849) onward Cork was the main port for emigrants from Ireland to the USA and other countries.
 It remained the main port for emigrants well into the 20th century as vast numbers of people fled extreme poverty.